TohidBehdadnia/IoT_AVI/README.md

 ### Feature Extraction and Training Code

-The feature extractin and trainind code is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this ZIP file</a>.
+The feature extraction and training code is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this ZIP file</a>.

 To effectively reproduce our experimental results, it is essential to first convert the dataset by Yucheng Liu et al., titled "IEEE P2668-Compliant Multi-Layer IoT-DDoS Dataset (IEEE P2668-MLIDD)," available on IEEE Dataport with the DOI: [https://dx.doi.org/10.21227/j0f2-8h67](https://dx.doi.org/10.21227/j0f2-8h67), into CSV format.
 The resulting files, such as `ICMP.csv`, `TCP.csv`, `UDP.csv`, `HTTP.csv`, `CoAP.csv`, `MQTT.csv` should include headers in the following order: `No`, `Time`, `Source`, `Destination`, `Protocol`, `Length`, `Info`.